-There’s no doubting that the lovely English capital city is one of the most expensive places to visit in Europe but thankfully there are quite a few ways you can get by without spending all that much.
+There’s no doubting that the lovely English capital city is one of the most expensive places to visit in Europe.
+Thankfully, there are quite a few ways you can get by without spending that much.

-Ultimately it’s up to you how much you’re able, and willing, to spend during your time visiting London and the spectrum is wide when it comes to what your daily costs are going to be.
+Ultimately it’s up to you how much you’re able, and willing, to spend during your time visiting London.
+The spectrum is wide when it comes to what your daily costs are going to be.

-Some people are able to get away with spending less than £40 to £50 per day while others might have trouble keeping costs below £150 to £200.
+Some people are able to get away with spending less than £40 to £50 per day.
+Others might have trouble keeping costs below £150 to £200.

 It really depends on what your interests are, the different sights and attractions you want to check out, where you’re interested in eating, where you’re staying, and how you’re getting around the city.